DataBiosphere/azul/indexer/README.md

 Given the current configuration, a deployment will result in errors when attempting to reach Elasticsearch.
 This is because Lambda is not configured to allow ES actions.

 Open the AWS console and go to IAM.
 On the side menu bar, chose roles, then choose your lambda function, `<your-indexer-lambda-application-name>` and under "Policy name" click the drop down, then click on "Edit Policy".
-Add the policy found in policy-template.json, making sure to change the `Resource` value to the ARN of your elasticsearch box.
+Add the policy found in lambda-policy.json under the `policies` folder, making sure to change the `Resource` value to the ARN of your elasticsearch box.

 ### Deploy Chalice